 Create a fun and engaging alphabet lock center in your kindergarten classroom with these suggestions and a free printable!
 Students will love practicing fine motor skills, cooperation, and letter/sounds at this center.
 Keep reading for all of the details and a free printable!

 Have you seen these Lakeshore Alphabet Learning Locks before?
 Our kids are LOVING them!
 So today we’re sharing our alphabet lock center and a free printable to go along with them!

 This article (and most) on Simply Kinder does contain affiliate links.
 Clicking these links does not cost you any extra but helps our website to keep great articles and freebies like this coming your way.
-Click here to see the Alphabet Locks on Amazon.
+Grab Alphabet Locks on Amazon here: